 Siegmar Gerken, PhD, has pioneered body-oriented and heart-centered therapy and humanistic psychology since 1971.
 He is the founder of Core Evolution® and the Energy & Consciousness Programs™.
-He teaches at SBGI, conducts mindfulness-based trainings and specialized management and coaching seminars, and teaches worldwide.
-He has a private practice in Mendocino and the Bay Area, Calif.
+He teaches at SBGI, conducts mindfulness-based trainings and has a private practice in Mendocino and the Bay Area, Calif.

 Esther Gokhale, LAc, author of 8 Steps to a Pain-Free Back, was educated at Harvard, Princeton, SFCAOM (in Chinese medicine), and by people in non-industrial cultures worldwide.
 She and other certified Gokhale Method instructors offer instruction online and all around the world.

 Simon Goland is an educator, facilitator, and consultant who facilitates transformational learning processes internationally for organizations, groups, and individuals.
 Simon is deeply passionate about ways we connect with and express our individual callings and vocation in the world.

 Richard Gold has been practicing and teaching Oriental healing arts since 1978.
 A graduate in Thai Massage from the Old Medicine Hospital in Chiang Mai, Thailand, he is chairman of the board of the International Professional School of Bodywork in San Diego, Calif.